How Emily Blunt and John Krasinski Built a Marriage That Leaves Us All Feeling Just a Little Jealous - E! Online

 Having flown their guests—including Matt Damon, Meryl Streep and Jimmy Kimmel—to George Clooney's sprawling Italian villa, she still marvels at the fact that she decided to pinch pennies with her bridal look.
 "It was a do-it-yourself—why was I on a budget on my wedding day?
 Why?" she lamented.
 "It was a bit patchy.
 It stinks!
 And it was a very hot day, so if you sweat and you have a spray tan—wearing white.
 Just seeping orange.
 It was terrible."

 But if rain on your wedding day is meant to be good luck, navigating rivers of faux tanner may just be akin to striking it rich.
-Because that's just what The Office alum and the Golden Globe-winning movie star did on the shores of Lake Como 10 years ago today.
+Because that's just what The Office alum and the Golden Globe-winning movie star did on the shores of Lake Como some 10-and-a-half years ago.

-Not revealing too much about her personal life is how the 37-year-old Brit does the work of believably inhabiting a wide range of characters—a hapless binge drinker, a magical supernanny, an ice cold fashion assistant—but it'd be next to impossible to conceal just how much of a good thing she's got going with the 40-year-old native of Newton, Massachusetts.
+Not revealing too much about her personal life is how the Brit, turning 38 Feb.
+23, does the work of believably inhabiting a wide range of characters—a hapless binge drinker, a magical supernanny, an ice cold fashion assistant—but it'd be next to impossible to conceal just how much of a good thing she's got going with the 41-year-old native of Newton, Mass.
 Just spying them together on the red carpet are on a Broadway date night is enough to realize they each believe they're getting the better half of the deal in their relationship.

 "Meeting John really changed my life," she raved in a 2013 InStyle cover story.
 "When I feel the support that I have from him, I feel invincible.
 There's someone behind you on your good days, and someone in front of you on your bad days."